7 Things You Should Never Do When Beginning a New Job

 5. Don't Be Unwilling to Learn How to Do Something a New Way

-Even if your job duties are essentially the same at your new job as they were at your prior one, this transition will give you the opportunity to change things up.
+Even if your previous job duties are essentially the same at your new job, treat this transition as an opportunity to change things up.
 Be open to learning new techniques for performing the same or similar tasks.
 These new methods may be better, but even if they aren't a significant improvement, learning new ways to perform your work will keep things interesting.
 It can save you from boredom and make you better at your job.